kohanyirobert/dotnet-authn/README.md

     - store that in localStorage (_not secure at all_)
     - use the token stored in localStorage in subsequent API calls

-- **Here the user-jwts _could_ work like instead having a working “login” we could just create a localStorage entry manually and set the token obtained from the command like, but that’s not very _cool_**
+- **Here the user-jwts _could_ work like instead having a working "login" we could just create a localStorage entry manually and set the token obtained from the command like, but that's not very _cool_**

-- **So let’s create a security token server/service or STS _embedded_ into the backend**
+- **So let's create a security token server/service or STS _embedded_ into the backend**

 - Note: in the _AccountController_ the _FromBody_ attribute is used on the method parameters instead of _FromForm_